Earthsea (universe): Ethnic groups

 The racial characteristics of the people of Earthsea are for the most part "red-brown" in coloring; in the South and East Reach and on Way, they are much darker brown, and with straight black hair; in Osskil, they have light skin, presumably with skin that is lighter in comparison to lands to the south of Osskil such as Gont or Havnor, and the Kargs of the northeastern islands, seen by the Hardic peoples as barbarians, have blonde hair and white skin.

 Le Guin has criticized what she describes as the general assumption in fantasy that characters should be white and that the society should resemble the Middle Ages.

+Technology

+Technologically, Earthsea is an early Iron Age society, with bronze used in places where iron is scarce.
+Ged's father is a bronze-smith.
+Weapons also include the use of wood and other hard but easily crafted metals.

 Languages

 The people of the Archipelago are united by a single language: Hardic.
 Though dialects have inevitably sprung up on the various islands, all are mutually intelligible.
 The Kargs speak Kargish, and on the island of Osskil, the inhabitants also speak Osskili.

 Dragons talk in True Speech, also called Old Speech, the original language of magic.

 Earthsea, with the exception of the Kargad lands, is a literate society using a writing system called the "Hardic runes".
 The name suggests similarity to the Germanic runes, but there are supposed to be hundreds of runes in use (in A Wizard of Earthsea, Ged learns to read and write "The Six Hundred Runes of Hardic"), suggesting a logographic system similar to Chinese.